Food Waste Facts

 Food Waste in Australia

-- 1,460 gigalitres of water is used annually to grow Australian produce that is thrown out.
+- 25% of the water used in agriculture is used to grow food that is wasted.

 Global food waste & hunger

-- If food waste were a country, it would the third-largest emitter of greenhouse gases, following USA and China.
+- If food waste were a country, it would be the third-largest emitter of greenhouse gasses, following USA and China (7).

-- In fact, global food waste is responsible for approximately 8% of the world’s greenhouse gas emissions.
+- Global food waste is responsible for approximately 8% of the world’s greenhouse gas emissions (7).

 - Nearly 30% of the world’s agricultural land is currently occupied to produce food that is ultimately never eaten.

-- Global food loss and waste accounts for 8% of annual greenhouse gas emissions.
+- Global food loss and waste accounts for 6% of annual greenhouse gas emissions (8).

-- Global food loss and waste costs the global economy $990 billion each year.
+- Global food loss and waste cost the global economy $990 billion each year (3).

-- There is enough food on the planet for every single person, yet 1 in 9 people go to bed hungry every night.
+- There is enough food on the planet for every single person, yet 1 in 9 people go to bed hungry every night (3).